Gernby/raspberry-pilot/README.md

 7. Locate the Pi IP address in your home WiFi router or your laptop if you are using your laptop to provide a network connection to the Pi
 8. Log into the Pi using "ubuntu" for the username and "raspilot" for the password
 9. Try to `ping 8.8.8.8`.
 If successful, continue to the next section.
 If not, reboot and log in again with ubuntu/ubuntu.
-10. If you still need to setup WiFi for use in the car, use the `nmcli` command to configure all of the WiFi access points you want to use in the car (home WiFi, cellular hotsopt).
-Run this command only once for every WiFi network name you plan to use only if you did not configure the WiFi prior to the first boot:
+10. Use the `nmcli` command to configure all of the WiFi access points you want to use in the car (home WiFi, cellular hotsopt).
+Run this command only once for every WiFi network name you plan to use:

 `sudo nmcli d wifi connect <SSID> password <password>`